microsoft/lisa/docs/index.rst

 |CI Workflow| |GitHub license| |Docs|

-**Linux Integration Services Automation (LISA)** is a Linux quality validation system, which consists of two parts：
+**Linux Integration Services Automation (LISA)** is a Linux quality validation system, which consists of two parts:

 -  A test framework to drive test execution.
 -  A set of test suites to verify Linux kernel/distribution quality.